MrQureshi/react-native-lab/README.md

 # 🚀 React Native Lab

+> A living React Native laboratory for exploring animations, performance, architecture, UI components, and modern mobile development.
+Continuously updated with new experiments, production-ready implementations, and the latest React Native techniques.

+---

+## 📖 About
 A collection of **React Native experiments, concepts, animations, and production-ready implementations** built while exploring the React Native ecosystem.

 This repository serves as my personal learning lab where I continuously explore **React Native**, **Reanimated**, **Skia**, performance optimization, UI/UX animations, architecture, and modern mobile development techniques.